strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ## Deploy the user flow to your local environment

-1. Go back your [User Flows in Maverics](https://maverics.strata.io/user_flows) and open Sonar Flow.
+1. Go back to your [User Flows in Maverics](https://maverics.strata.io/user_flows) and open *Sonar Flow*.
-2. Click **Publish** in the upper right corner to create a new deployment.
+2. Click **Publish** to create a new deployment.
 3. On the Publish screen, select the local environment you created and click **Publish**.
 A confirmation message will appear in the lower right corner, but you will stay on the Publish page.
 At the top of the screen, the Environments list will reflect that your configuration has been deployed.
 4. From this list, click **Download** under the Deployed Bundle column.
 Save the maverics.tar.gz to your working directory.
-Please note that if you navigate away from this page, you can go to the Environments section, select your local environment, and click the **Download Configuration** button.
+Please note that if you navigate away from this page, you can always go to the [Environments section](https://maverics.strata.io/environments), select your local environment, and click the **Download configuration** button.

 ## Start an orchestrator to read your deployed user flow